MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-bookmarks.md

 1. Find the [App ID for the Power App](https://docs.microsoft.com/powerapps/maker/canvas-apps/get-sessionid#get-an-app-id) that you want to add.
 1. In the [Microsoft 365 admin center](https://admin.microsoft.com), go to [**Bookmarks**](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/bookmarks).
 1. Add a bookmark or find an existing bookmark that you want to add a **PowerApp** to.
-1. In **Bookmark settings**, select **Power App**, and then **Add a Power App**.
-1. Enter or paste the **App ID**.
+1. In **Bookmark settings**, enter or paste the **App ID**.
-    The height and width are automatically adjusted.
-Bookmarks can support both portrait and landscape orientations, but currently the size can't be changed.
+    The height and width are automatically adjusted based on the orientation that was selected when the PowerApp was created.
+Bookmarks support both portrait and landscape orientations.
 The bookmark preview shows a fully functional PowerApp to make it easy to test.
 1. Select **Publish** or **Save to Draft**.